Unlocking Potential: Strategies for Managing ADHD Symptoms

 The adaptation of parental support techniques can significantly influence behavioural and educational outcomes for individuals with ADHD.

-Techniques such as setting clear expectations, providing consistent positive reinforcement, and facilitating an organised environment have proven effective.
+Techniques such as setting clear expectations, providing consistent positive reinforcement, and facilitating an organised have proven effective.

 However, societal stigma challenges present barriers that could potentially undermine these efforts.